smapiot/Piral.Blazor/README.md

 There are some special files that you can add in your project (adjacent to the *.csproj* file):

-- *.piralconfig/setup.tsx*
+- *setup.tsx*
-- *.piralconfig/teardown.tsx*
+- *teardown.tsx*
-- *.piralconfig/package-overwrites.json*
+- *package-overwrites.json*
-- *.piralconfig/meta-overwrites.json*
+- *meta-overwrites.json*
-- *.piralconfig/js-imports.json*
+- *js-imports.json*

+**Note**: The location of these files can also be changed through the `ConfigFolder` option.
+By default, this one is empty, i.e., all files have to be placed adjacent to the *.csproj* file as mentioned above.
+However, if you set the value to, e.g., *.piletconfig* then the files will be retrieved from this subdirectory.
+For instance, the setup file would then be read from *.piletconfig/setup.tsx*.

-Let's see what they do and how they can be used.
+Let's see what these files do and how they can be used.

 ### Extending the Pilet's Setup